Teenage Mutant Ninja Turtles (1990 film): Box office

 The film opened in the United States on March 30, 1990, and was number one at the box office over the weekend, grossing more than $25 million, the biggest opening weekend an independent film had ever had up to that time.
 It went on to gross in its opening week, making it the second biggest US opening ever up until then (after 1989's Batman).

 The film turned out to be a huge success at the box office, eventually making over $135 million in North America, and over $66 million outside North America, for a worldwide total of over $200 million, making it the ninth highest-grossing film of 1990 worldwide.
 The film was also nominated for awards by The Academy of Science Fiction, Fantasy and Horror Films.

 During its 2025 theatrical re-release, the film made $3.3 million during its first week.
-Its success led to Fathom Events extending the re-release for an additional week and a re-release for the sequel Teenage Mutant Ninja Turtles II: The Secret of the Ooze planned for March 2026.
+Its success led to Fathom Events extending the re-release for an additional week and a re-release for the sequel Teenage Mutant Ninja Turtles II: The Secret of the Ooze which released in March 2026.